 5. Segment information is presented in the consolidated financial statements in respect of the Group's business segments, which are the primary basis of segment reporting.
-The business segment reporting format reflects the Group's management and internal reporting structure and is divided into three segments, scheduled airline and tourism operations, global capacity and aircraft trading and shared services.
-In the beginning of the year the Group changed it structure and merged two segments, scheduled airline operations and travel and tourism.
-Comparable amounts have been changed accordingly.
+The business segment reporting format reflects the Group's management and internal reporting structure and is divided into four segments, scheduled airline operations, global capacity solutions and aircraft trading, travel and tourism infrastructure and shared services.